angelleye/paypal-woocommerce/readme.txt

 * Live credentials can be obtained by signing in to your live PayPal account here:  https://www.paypal.com/us/cgi-bin/webscr?cmd=_login-api-run
 * Sandbox credentials can be obtained by viewing the sandbox account profile within your PayPal developer account, or by signing in with a sandbox account here:  https://www.sandbox.paypal.com/us/cgi-bin/webscr?cmd=_login-api-run

+= How do I know which version of Payments Pro I have? =
+* If you have a PayPal Manager account at http://manager.paypal.com as well as your regular PayPal account at http://www.paypal.com, then you are on Payments Pro 2.0.
+* If you are unsure, you may need to [contact PayPal](https://www.paypal.com/us/webapps/helpcenter/helphub/home/) and request the information.
+Just let them know you need to enable a Payments Pro plugin on your website, but you're unsure whether you should use Website Payments Pro 3.0(DoDirectPayment) or Payments Pro 2.0 (PayFlow).
+They can confirm which one you need to use.

 == Changelog ==

+= 1.1.1 - 04/05/2014 =
+* Fix - PayPal Express Checkout button no longer shows up on the product page for an external product.

 = 1.1 - 04/03/2014 =
 * Fix - If WooCommerce Guest Checkout is disabled, Express Checkout now requires login or account creation.